15 Secret Disney Theme Park Perks Even Hardcore Disney Fans Don't Know

 You can get a special tour of the Magic Kingdom before it opens.

 Each day, the staff at Disney World pick a "family of the day" to enter the Magic Kingdom before anyone else and receive a special tour of the park's Main Street.
 So how do you get picked for the exclusive (and free!) experience?
 Disney insider blog Magical DIStractions suggests getting to the park early (think 6:30 a.m. for an 8 a.m. opening) and putting on every piece of Disney gear you own to let your enthusiasm shine through.
 Make sure to chat up the greeters, too!
 It's a long shot, but you could get lucky.
-And for more family trips that your teenagers won't hate, check out these 15 Summer Family Trips Your Teenage Children Won't Hate.
+For more tips and tricks on Disney theme parks, check out the 35 Amazing Facts About Disney World Only Insiders Know.